opensoars/f_/readme.md

 Asynchronous Node.js made easy and fun!

 Working on 100% coverage, it's the priority at the moment.
+Will be done within the next 24 hours for sure!

 ---